 All classes and workshops meet at the Visual Arts Center.
 Please feel free to stop by and pick up the latest brochure or membership information.
 The organization’s administrative offices are located within the Visual Arts Center as well.

 The downtown gallery hosts a year-round schedule of changing member shows, featured artist exhibitions, artist demonstrations and lectures, and special events.
 Join us throughout the season.

 The Thomas Macy Warehouse, which dates back to 1847, was home to Artists Association of Nantucket’s Kenneth Taylor Galleries from 1945 to 1988.
-This year AAN will showcase Artist Member works of art in eight special exhibitions from April to December 2022.
-This is the first time that AAN will once again grace the walls of this building.
+AAN is excited to showcase nine exhibitions this year in 2023 and once again grace the walls of this building.